A tale of pain

 Hellraiser is one of the most notorious of 1980s horror films.
 It was the feature film directorial debut of writer Clive Barker, who adapted from his own novella The Hellbound Heart.
 The Roger Corman-founded company New World Pictures granted him a $1 million budget, giving him a considerable level of creative control bar a couple of notable concessions: firstly, to change the title to Hellraiser (apparently because “The Hellbound Heart” sounded more like a romance than a horror), and secondly, to re-dub most of the British cast members with North American accents (as they felt US audiences wouldn’t accept them otherwise).
 While Barker’s decision to take up the reins might have sounded egotistical, it was borne out of understandable frustration with the two disastrous George Pavlou adaptations of his work: Underworld in 1985 and Rawhead Rex in 1986.

 It was a sizeable success, taking $14 million at the US/Canada box office, attracting largely positive reviews, becoming a cult favourite and going on to spawn nine sequels (the latest, Hellraiser: Judgement, is currently awaiting release).
 Unfortunately, none of them, bar perhaps Hellraiser II, have come close to the original.
-Bradley himself went on to direct two bigger-budget adaptations of his work: Nightbreed (1990) and Lord of Illusions (1995), but both attracted mixed opinions.
+Barker himself went on to direct two bigger-budget adaptations of his work: Nightbreed (1990) and Lord of Illusions (1995), but both attracted mixed opinions.

 Not for the squeamish?